BETTER-AUTH. UI

 }

-You can customize the appearance using TailwindCSS classes through classNames props as documented in SettingsCards documentation:
+You can customize the appearance using TailwindCSS classes through classNames props:

 className="mx-auto max-w-xl"